We R in Need of a Musical Revolution: Critical reception

 The song garnered mostly favorable reviews from music critics, with many comparing the song to Björk's music.
 Johnny Loftus, writing for AllMusic, felt that the song was a highlight of both the EP and the album and stated that the song "updates the sound of Esthero's 1998 debut with propulsive programming and more Björk in her vocal than ever before."
 Mark Saleski, writing for Blog Critics, was similarly-positive, calling the song "sassy" and "funny".
 Slant Magazine's Sal Cinquemani likewise praised the track, commenting that its lyrics "justly lambaste radio for its repetitive playlists and MTV for what they're now calling the 'Big 10.'"

 However, Annie Zaleski, writing for the Cleveland Scene, held the opposite view.
 She felt that the song was the weakest track on the EP, calling it "weak" and "whiny".

 Music video

 A music video, directed by Noble Jones, was released, and features Esthero destroying televisions and performing on a busy street.
 The city and street scenes were shot in Toronto, Ontario.
-The video was premiered in June 2005, and was aired on MuchMusic.
+The video premiered in June 2005, and aired on MuchMusic.

 EP

 A six-track EP of the same name was released by Reprise to promote the song, and in anticipation of her second full-length album, which the label predicted would be released in early 2005.
-Three of the tracks, including the title track, were later included on her second full-length album, Wikked Lil' Grrrls.
+The title track, along with "Everyday Is a Holiday (with You)" and "Gone", were later included on her second full-length album, Wikked Lil' Grrrls.